WeCollective/webapp/README.md

 -   Open the "Docker Quickstart Terminal" and wait for it to load

+-   After Booting up docker open up Kitematic (Should be installed with docker toolbox)

+-   At the bottom left click on Docker CLI

+-   NPM will probably give you an error with powershell, to fix that, locate where nodejs is installed on your pc (usually at C:\Program Files\nodejs) then go to .\node_modules\npm and open up npmrc and change prefix=${APP_DATA} to prefix=C:\Program Files\nodejs\node_modules\npm    (change ${APP_DATA} to your npm module in your nodejs folder)

--   Navigate in your terminal to the “webapp” folder
+-   Navigate in your powershell teminal to the “webapp” folder

 	-   Enter “npm install”